ASK AN EXPERT

-A- Mandarin Stone offer a wide range of natural stone and porcelain tiles which have been specifically sourced for external use.
+A- Mandarin Stone offers a wide range of natural stone and porcelain tiles which have been specifically sourced for external use.
 They are normally thicker (20, 30 or 50mm) than those for internal use so that they are more robust against the wear and tear that goes hand in hand with fixing externally in the UK.
-Outdoor tiles often have more texture to the surface in order to help increase grip when wet or frosty.
-The increased thickness of the tiles allows them to be fixed in the more traditional ‘sand/cement’ method without needing to pour costly concrete slabs.
+Outdoor tiles often have more texture to the surface to help increase grip when wet or frosty.
+The increased thickness of the garden tiles allows them to be fixed in the more traditional ‘sand/cement’ method without needing to pour costly concrete slabs.

 Q- WHAT IS THE DIFFERENCE BETWEEN INDOOR AND OUTDOOR TILES?

 A- Before installation, the most obvious difference is the thickness, outdoor tiles are thicker to make them more resilient to weathering and to allow them to be installed onto a compacted sub-base with a sand/cement mix, rather than having to spend additional time and money on the preparation required to fix 10mm thick tiles externally.
 External tiles both in stone and porcelain tend to have more textured surfaces to increase grip.
-With stone this takes the form of ‘antique’ surfaces such as ‘tumbled’ or ‘riven’ finishes, porcelains often have an increased texture which is pressed into the tile’s surface.
+With stone this takes the form of ‘antique’ surfaces such as ‘tumbled’ or ‘riven’ finishes, porcelains often have an increased texture which is pressed into the patio tile’s surface.